zenbitETH/OPcity/opML/opML.md

 The security model of opML is built around the AnyTrust assumption, which requires only a single honest validator to ensure system integrity.
 This approach differs from traditional consensus mechanisms that require majority honest participation.
 The system implements a challenge period during which validators can contest submitted results, with economic incentives structured to encourage honest behavior.

-The verification process itself is particularly elegant in its design.
-When a result is submitted, it's accompanied by a state root derived from the Merkle tree structure.
-Validators can then examine the result and, if necessary, initiate a challenge.
-The challenge process uses an interactive dispute game that efficiently narrows down the point of disagreement through binary search, ultimately identifying the specific instruction where the computation diverged.
+The verification process is particularly elegant in its design.
+Each submitted result is accompanied by a state root derived from a Merkle tree structure, enabling efficient validation.
+Validators can inspect the result and, if necessary, initiate a challenge.
+The dispute resolution follows an interactive challenge process, which efficiently pinpoints the exact point of disagreement through binary search, ultimately identifying the precise instruction where the computation diverged.

 ### 5.1 AnyTrust Model